StephanXV/DigitalLibrary/src/README.md

-This folder will contain the source code.
+This folder contains the source code.